impressto/collabrio/README.md

 This project is designed for educational use.
 Feel free to use it in academic settings, training programs, or as a reference for your own projects.

+## 🛠️ Development Tools

+This project's initial specification and memory document templates were generated using **[Arcana](https://impressto.ca/arcana.php#/)** - an AI-powered tool for creating structured technical documentation.
+The templates were then refined and populated through the actual development process to demonstrate real-world spec-driven development.

 ---

 **Built with ❤️ for education and real-world application**